MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Example: In the same multiple linear regression model, SSE would represent the variation in student test scores that cannot be explained by study hours, attendance, and previous test scores.
 It includes random or unmodeled factors affecting test scores.

-## 3. Discuss the Significance of P-Value in statistics.
+## 3. Discuss the Significance of P-Value in statistics

 ###### Ans3

 The p-value (probability value) is a critical concept in statistics, particularly in hypothesis testing.
 It quantifies the evidence against a null hypothesis.
 Here's its significance:

 - Hypothesis Testing: In hypothesis testing, the p-value helps determine whether the observed data provides enough evidence to reject the null hypothesis.
 The null hypothesis typically represents a default assumption of no effect or no difference.